The Holdout Randomization Test for Feature Selection in Black Box Models: Introduction

-This paper introduces the holdout randomization test (HRT) as a new approach to feature selection.
-At a high level, the HRT works by repeatedly evaluating a predictive model $\pi$ on test data.
-The prediction quality of $\pi(X)$ is compared to $\pi(\widetilde{X})$, where $\widetilde{X}$ is a copy of $X$ that replaces the feature $X_{\cdot j}$ to be tested with a null sample $\knockoff$, that is, one where $\knockoff$ is conditionally independent of $Y$.
-This null sample is drawn from the \textit{complete conditional} $P(X_{\cdot j} | X_{\cdot , \text{-} j})$, the distribution of the $j^{\text{th}}$ feature given all other features.
-The complete conditional serves as a valid null model for \cref{eqn:null_hypothesis} by preserving the joint dependency structure of $P(X)$ and removing any dependency between $X_{\cdot j}$ and $Y$.
-Intuitively, if $X_{\cdot j}$ actually has predictive power for $Y$ then replacing it with a null sample $\widetilde{X}_{\cdot j}$ is likely to lead to worse predictions.
-A $p$-value for the hypothesis test is then approximated by repeatedly resampling $\widetilde{X}_{\cdot j}$ and comparing predictive performance under the null with performance using the original data.
+This paper proposes an alternative: the holdout randomization test (HRT).
+The HRT is a specialized CRT designed to work in large datasets where it may be expensive to fit a predictive model.
+At a high level, the HRT works by splitting the data into train $(X, Y)$ and test $(X', Y')$ sets.
+A predictive model $\pi$ is fit on the training set and repeatedly evaluated on the test set.
+The prediction quality of $\pi(X')$ is compared to $\pi(\widetilde{X}')$, where $\widetilde{X}'$ is a copy of $X'$ that replaces the feature $X_{j}'$ to be tested with a null sample $\widetilde{X}_j'$.
+Intuitively, if $X_{j}'$ is predictive for $Y$ then replacing it with a null sample $\widetilde{X}_{j}'$ is likely to lead to worse predictions.
+A $p$-value for the hypothesis test is then approximated by repeatedly resampling $\widetilde{X}_{j}$ and comparing predictive performance under the null with performance using the original data.
+The HRT procedure is presented in \cref{alg:hrt}.

-The HRT and the predictor are decoupled.
-The HRT works with any choice of predictor $\pi$ and returns a valid $p$-value for each feature.
-The scientist does not need to consider the HRT when designing the predictive model, and the HRT does not need any knowledge of the model internals.
-The scientist is responsible only for constructing a strong predictor, with the understanding that a better model will typically lead to more discoveries.
-The HRT only needs to be able to query the model for predictions in order to perform feature selection.
-This decoupling enables the scientist to easily add the HRT to their analysis pipeline, making it a drop-in replacement for heuristic feature selection procedures.